mortgage minds

 You’ll require a lot more personal income to afford the £380,000 or come up with a larger deposit to cover the affordability gap.

-A few ways to save for a mortgage deposit:
+Here are a few ways to save for a mortgage deposit:

 • Reduce your regular bills